Common allergens associated with cats

 Symptoms of cat-related allergies

 Imagine you’ve just settled in for some quality time with your favorite feline friend, and moments later, you find yourself grappling with a cascade of sniffles and itches.
 If that scene sounds familiar, you might just be experiencing the classic symptoms of cat-related allergies.
-It’s as if you’ve become the unwilling participant in some sort of sneeze symphony, with every part of your body that’s come into contact with your cat now desperately trying to grab your attention.
+It’s as if you’ve become the unwilling participant in some sort of sneeze symphony, with every part of your body that is come into contact with your cat now desperately trying to grab your attention.

 The nose knows the struggle is real when it shifts from being your steady breathing buddy to a runny faucet that no amount of tissues can contend with.
-You’re left sniffling, attempting to go about your day with what sounds like a perpetual cold.
+You are left sniffling, attempting to go about your day with what sounds like a perpetual cold.
 Speaking of cold-like symptoms, don’t forget the sneezing.
 Cats don’t understand “bless you”, but if they did, they’d be saying it a lot.
 You sneeze so frequently that it almost becomes a part of the conversation.

 But the fun doesn’t stop there.
-Just when you ponder every surface of your body has betrayed you, you might even notice your skin jumping on the bandwagon.
+Just when you consider every surface of your body has betrayed you, you might even notice your skin jumping on the bandwagon.
 Contact with your cat might leave you with red, raised patches that make you want to scratch your skin off — not exactly the kind of cuddle souvenir anyone would want.
-It is as if your body has mistaken your cat for something out of a horror film and is doing everything in its power to keep you at arm’s length.
+It’s as if your body has mistaken your cat for something out of a horror film and is doing everything in its power to keep you at arm’s length.

 Now, it’s not all doom and gloom.
 You’re armed with the signs, and that’s half the battle won.
 Recognizing these symptoms as tell-tale allergen reactions brings you one step closer to reclaiming harmony in your cat-fuelled life.
 And remember, your furry companion isn’t trying to turn you into an itchy, sneezy mess on purpose; they just want to share some love, perhaps with a side of dander — something we’re getting to the bottom of!